dotnet/csharpstandard/standard/variables.md

 A parameter declared with a `ref` modifier is a ***reference parameter***.

-A reference parameter does not create a new storage location.
-Instead, a reference parameter represents the same storage location as the variable given as the argument in the function member, anonymous function, or local function invocation.
+A reference parameter refers to the variable given as the argument in the function member, anonymous function, or local function invocation.
+The variable given as the argument is the ***referent*** of the reference parameter.
 Thus, the value of a reference parameter is always the same as the underlying variable.

 The following definite-assignment rules apply to reference parameters.